Postgraduate research degrees in Physics at Exeter

 Lewis Ireland - PhD Physics, 2018

-XM2 at Exeter provides an immersive research environment with the expertise and support to develop your ideas and explore new innovative pathways in functional materials and metamaterials.
+The doctoral training programme at the Centre for Metamaterials Research and Innovation (CMRI) provides an immersive research environment with the expertise and support to develop your ideas and explore new innovative pathways in functional materials and metamaterials.